Photographers I Love: Seydou Keita

 Photographers I Love: Sebastião Salgado

-There’s a lot of admire about Salgado.
-He left a promising career as an economist to chase his dream of being a photographer.
-He lived with his subjects, traveling to far corners of the world, and putting himself in harm’s way.
+Salgado left a promising career as an economist to chase his dream of being a photographer.
 He obviously loves and cares about the people he meets and brings his understanding of economics and how the world works to his assignments.

 Photographers I Love: Nick Knight